litipying/learning-platform/README.md

 - 🎤 Audio narration for each scene
 - 💬 Character chat interface for interacting with the story character
 - 🎮 Story playback interface with sequential scene navigation
+- 🗣️ Voice input capabilities for conversing with alien characters

 ### Technical Features
 - 🗃️ Dual SQLite database system (news.db and story.db)